iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 a location of the actual content file in DVC cache directory `.dvc/cache`.

 > Output from DVC-files defines the relationship between the data file path in a repository and the path in a cache directory.
+See also [DVC File Format](/doc/user-guide/dvc-file-format)

 ```dvc
     $ cat data/Posts.xml.zip.dvc